ochrons/ochrons.github.io/scala-js-website/community/index.md

 Following web applications are built with Scala.js

+- [Seventh Sense](https://7thsense.io), predictive analytics for sales and marketing.
+Scala.js+react components used inside legacy angular application.
+- [Querki](https://www.querki.net/help/#Learning-Querki), a cloud-based system for small-scale data management
 - [MF Metabolic Analyzer](https://www.metabolicanalyzer.com) is a system to help physicians interpret and draw conclusions from cardiopulmonary exercise tests.
 - [Insightware](https://insightware.com/), a next-generation A/B testing tool.
 All of the dashboard is built with Scaja.js.
+- [Stofftante](https://www.stofftante.ch), web store for fabrics
 - [NetLogo Web](http://netlogoweb.org/launch), an agent-based simulation language. (only the NetLogo-to-JavaScript compiler is written in Scala, not the front end)
-- [Querki](https://www.querki.net/help/#Learning-Querki), a cloud-based system for small-scale data management
 - [MiniJava compiler](http://oxnrtr.de/mj) which originally targeted amd64, but received an AST interpreter to run in the browser.
-- [Stofftante](https://www.stofftante.ch), web store for fabrics

 ## Open Source Scala.js projects